4PointSolutions/aem-utils/aem_cntrl/architecture.md

 This often makes the Adapter layer tests more like an integration test although it's usually possible to mock the outside resources using libraries like Wiremock, temporary file systems, etc.

-Adhereing to this predefined architecture makes the whole application more testable and therefore more reliable.
+Adhering to this predefined architecture makes the whole application more testable and therefore more reliable and maintainable.
+It allows for the creation of what Martin Fowler calls "Sociable tests" that test the entire Domain layer which, by definition, includes the bulk of the application logic.